ragingdave/heroku-buildpack-ghostscript/README.md

 # Heroku Buildpack for Ghostscript

-Currently installs Ghostscript 9.50 on Heroku Cedar.
+Currently installs Ghostscript 10.02.0 on Heroku 22.

 ## Install